DSOlab/widera_2023_access/PartB.md

 * organization of a joint summer school,
 * on-site visit of NTUA personnel at the observation site operated by OSO

+> Describe how appropriate open science practices are implemented as an integral
+> part of the proposed methodology.
+Show how the choice of practices and their
+> implementation are adapted to the nature of your work, in a way that will
+> increase the chances of the project delivering on its objectives

+> Research data management and management of other research outputs: Applicants
+> generating/collecting data and/or other research outputs (except for publications)
+> during the project must provide maximum 1/2 page on how the data/research
+> outputs will be managed in line with the FAIR principles (Findable, Accessible,
+> Interoperable, Reusable).

+# 2. Impact

+## 2.1 Project’s pathways towards impact

+> Provide a narrative explaining how the project’s results are expected to
+> make a difference in terms of impact, beyond the immediate scope and duration
+> of the project.

+## 2.2 Measures to maximise impact - Dissemination, exploitation and communication

+## 2.3 Summary

+# 3. Quality and efficiency of the implementation

+## 3.1 Work plan and resources

+## 3.2 Capacity of participants and consortium as a whole